From exploring Plovdiv Old Town to visiting Ancient Roman ruins and history museums, these are the best things to do in

 Dating from the Middle Ages, Asen’s Fortress went through several sieges, including the conquest by the armies of the Third Crusade and, later, the Ottomans.

 After the 14th-century Ottoman conquest, the castle was left to decay.
 Now, only one complete building still stands.
-That is the 11th– and 12th-century Church of the Holy Mother of God, which is still in use as a Bulgarian Orthodox church.
+The 11th– and 12th-century Church of the Holy Mother of God is still in use as a Bulgarian Orthodox church.
 The rest of this once-mighty fortress are ruins, although exceptionally well-preserved ruins.

 29. Have Some Water Fun At Aqualand